EstherSlabbert/tech230_AWS/aws_ec2_instances_and_amis.md

 sudo systemctl enable mongodb
 ```

-If Nginx is not installed and running follow the steps detailed earlier in this markdown to set it up.
+If Nginx is not installed and running on your App EC2 follow the steps detailed earlier in this markdown to set it up.
 And if you use `ls` and the 'app' directory is not in the EC2 instance then follow the steps detailed earlier in this markdown to get it onto the EC2 before continuing.

 ```bash